 On this day trip from Naples, you will be provided with one otherworldly kind of adventure!
 Travel from Naples to one of the largest islands in the Gulf of Naples, and lunch with your travel companions.
 This volcanic island is surrounded by the Mediterranean sea, with ocean views that stretch as far as the eye can see!

 The waters are known for being mineral-rich and enjoyably warm for you to have a dip and swim with fish.
 There are also volcanic natural spas for you to treat yourself to on this alluring island.
 From the beach of Ischia, you can walk along a stone bridge to the medieval Aragonese Castle.
-Nearby, you will find the 18th-century Palazzo dell’Orologio that houses the Sea Museum, where you can learn more about Ischia’s fishing tradition.
+Nearby, you will find the 18th-century Palazzo dell’Orologio that houses the Sea Museum, where you can learn more about the area of Ischia and its fishing tradition.

 Italy is very safe for travellers and violent crime is rare.
 However, you do need to take some precautions.
 Italy is generally safe, we will help prepare you for your visit so that you can keep yourself and your important things safe when in Italy!